dengwirda/mesh2d/README.md

 `MESH2D` has undergone several transformations in its lifetime, having been first released in 2006 as an extension of the <a href="http://persson.berkeley.edu/distmesh/">`DISTMESH`</a> algorithm of Persson and Strang, before being updated in 2017 to its current form.

-As of `MESH2D release 3.0.0`, the code has been completely rewritten, and is now a simplified version of my <a href="https://github.com/dengwirda/jigsaw-matlab/">`JIGSAW`</a> mesh-generation algorithm (a `C++` code). `MESH2D` aims to provide a straightforward `MATLAB` / `OCTAVE` implementation of high-quality Delaunay-based triangulation and mesh optimisation techniques.
+As of `MESH2D release 3.0.0`, the code has been completely rewritten, and is now based on a simplified version of my <a href="https://github.com/dengwirda/jigsaw-matlab/">`JIGSAW`</a> mesh-generation algorithm (a `C++` code). `MESH2D` aims to provide a straightforward `MATLAB` / `OCTAVE` implementation of these Delaunay-based triangulation and mesh optimisation techniques.

 # `Starting Out`